BlitChain/BLIPs/blip-template.md

 If you have tried and cannot think of any future possibilities, you may simply state that you cannot think of anything.

-Note that having something written down in the future-possibilities section is not a reason to accept the current or a future CIP; such notes should be in the section on motivation or rationale in this or subsequent CIPs.
+Note that having something written down in the future-possibilities section is not a reason to accept the current or a future BLIP; such notes should be in the section on motivation or rationale in this or subsequent BLIPs.
 The section merely provides additional information.

 ## Copyright